mateowinn/search-my-gitlab/README.md

 -   Make tabs more distinct
 -   Add ability to specify branches to search
 -   Add feature to search out differences between branches in repositories
+-   Sync credentials between clients through login?

 ### Nice-to-Haves

 -   Extend syntax highlighting to more languages
 -   Make color schemes selectable
+-   Allow domain tabs to be configurable in their order